Amy Berry loves sharing stories of her older brother, Gus.

 The annual Mass "In Memory of Our Children" will be celebrated on Sunday, Dec.
 8.

-The Mass will be celebrated at 2 p.m. at the Old Cathedral, 209 Walnut St. Downtown on the Riverfront.
+Father Thomas Santen will celebrate the Mass at 2 p.m. at the Old Cathedral, 209 Walnut St. Downtown on the riverfront.

 The Mass is an annual tradition that started in the 1980s and provides families who have lost a child a way to include them in their Christmas observance.
 Bereaved parents have said the Mass helps them celebrate Christmas with the memory of their child before taking part in holiday activities.